newtonhaven/dreamcarwebsite/README.md

 # [Dream Car Finder Website](https://github.com/newtonhaven/dreamcarwebsite)
-### Find your true dream car!!1!
+### Find your TRUE dream car that you don't even know!

-This is a simple website for car enthusiasts to explore and find their dream cars.
+This is a website for car enthusiasts to explore and find their ture dream cars.
 You can select the car's engine placement, driving, and induction type using the drop-down menus and view a corresponding image of the car.
 The website features a responsive design and can be viewed on various devices.

 [Webside Link dreamcarfinder.net/](https://www.dreamcarfinder.net/)